 Temperament clashes exist to some extent in nearly all relationships.
 They emerge around the 10th month of living together and often rise to crisis level in the second year.
 If the couple doesn't manage them well, they rupture the relationship by the fourth year.

 Temperament has many dimensions that greatly influence tastes, preferences, choices, and decision-making.
-You can think of it in a shorthand way as your innate emotional tone - what it feels like to be you.
-In its more fundamental aspects, it changes little over a lifetime - temperament classifications of infants tend to persist into old age.
+You can think of it in a shorthand way as your innate emotional tone—what it feels like to be you.
+In its more fundamental aspects, it changes little over a lifetime—temperament classifications of infants tend to persist into old age.
 But this can be misleading, as individual emotion regulation strategies create much of the variance we see in people.
 Shy children, for example, can grow up to make a living in areas like politics or public speaking, although they remain fundamentally shy, overcoming temperamental inhibitions with every speaking engagement.
-They will never be the life of the party, but they often develop the capacity to enjoy the life the party.
+They will never be the life of the party, but they often develop the capacity to enjoy the life of the party.

 Temperament management strategies sometimes create disparity in "what it feels like to be you" and how you "feel" to others.
 If you perceive that people don't get you or don't get the "real" you, it may be that you manage your innate temperament so well that other people can't get an accurate feel of your emotional tone.
 Or you may be caught in a reactivity dance with your intimate partner that distorts your temperamental qualities by making them seem more extreme.